GuanyuCui/BiSPER/README.md

 #### Argument Details

-Below are the detailed explanations of the arguments that can be used with the program:
+Below are detailed explanations of the arguments that can be used with the program:

 - `--dataset`: Specifies the dataset to be used.
 The program initially attempts to locate the compressed and sorted binary file at `BiSPER/datasets/<dataset_name>-compressed_sorted.bin`.
 If this file cannot be found, it then searches for a text file at `BiSPER/datasets/<dataset_name>.txt`.
 Should both files be unavailable, the program will raise an exception.
 The default dataset is `Facebook`.